Pavan143Kundeti/Movie-Recommendation-System/DEPLOYMENT.md

 2. Verify the MySQL connector version is compatible
 3. The app will automatically fall back to PyMySQL if mysql.connector fails

+### ModuleNotFoundError: sklearn

+**Solution**: The app now includes fallback recommendation systems:
+- Primary: `scikit-learn==1.3.0` with TF-IDF and cosine similarity
+- Fallback: Simple genre-based recommendations

+If you encounter this error:
+1. Check that `requirements.txt` includes scikit-learn and its dependencies
+2. The app will automatically use simple genre-based recommendations if scikit-learn fails
+3. Both systems provide movie recommendations, but the fallback is less sophisticated

 ### Database Connection Issues

 **Common Causes**: